2008–09 S.L. Benfica season: Pre-season

-Benfica made their first transfer deals in late April, adding Rúben Amorim and Jorge Ribeiro, both of whom had previously played for Benfica.
+Benfica made their first transfer deals in late April, adding Ruben Amorim and Jorge Ribeiro, both of whom had previously played for Benfica.
 With Sánchez Flores in charge, Benfica added midfielder Hassan Yebda on a free transfer and spent €4 million on Javier Balboa from Real Madrid.
 Balboa was signed only three days after the shock transfer of former Paris Saint-Germain loan Cristian Rodríguez to rival Porto.
 Although Benfica negotiated with PSG and the Uruguayan for months, the sides could not reach an agreement.
 During the next few weeks Benfica continued to spend, paying €3 million to Recreativo de Huelva for Carlos Martins and €6.5 million two weeks later, after a prolonged transfer saga, to Real Zaragoza for Pablo Aimar.

 The club's pre-season began on 8 July with two days of medical tests.
 Benfica's first training session was held two days later, nine days before their first pre-season match with Estoril.
 After a draw with Estori, the club lost Guadiana Trophy matches to Blackburn Rovers and Sporting CP.
 That week Benfica made more squad adjustments, paying €5 million for 18-year old Sidnei and releasing Petit after six years with the club.
 Early in August, Benfica won the Cidade de Guimarães Trophy against Paris Saint-Germain and Vitória de Guimarães, drawing with the former and defeating the latter.
 Before their presentation match with Feyenoord, Benfica signed Spanish winger José Antonio Reyes in a €2.6 million loan deal.
 In the match with Feyenoord, Óscar Cardozo scored the winning goal for Benfica.
 The club ended its preparation for the season against Inter Milan on 15 August in the new Eusébio Cup.
 After a goalless draw in regular time, the Milanese won on penalties.